 This policy document, focused on Academic Honesty, is intended to be concise.
 It is coherent with the school’s commitment to academic honesty and integrity.
 Academic honesty is a fundamental tenet of the ARIS Philosophy, making it integral to the life-long values, which ARIS aims to inculcate in its students from Primary Years to the Diploma Program.

 A prior assumption is that ARIS Community is honest by nature.
 ARIS teachers have the vital educational aim to reinforce that innate honesty, enabling students to derive satisfaction from their own accomplishments, secure in the knowledge that their accomplishments are indeed their own.

-Academic Honesty should be seen as a set of values, reinforced by skills that promote personal integrity and good practice in teaching, learning and assessment.
+Academic Honesty should be seen as a set of values, reinforced by skills that promote personal integrity and good practice in teaching, learning, and assessment.
 Academic Honesty is influenced and shaped by a variety of factors including; peer pressure, culture, parental expectations, role-modeling and taught skills.
 Academic Dishonesty may stem from similar origins; your classmates are getting away with it, why shouldn't you?
-Your own culture respects emulation of those recognized as the finest practitioners.
-Thus, live and learn in the example of the best and the honest.
+Your own culture respects the emulation of those recognized as the finest practitioners.
+Thus, live and learn in an example of the best and the honest.